Last updated on September 24th, 2022 at 10:30 am

 Flavescent peacocks lifespan

-They can live for around 15 and 25 years of age, a flavescent peacock’s average lifespan is around 20 years.
+They can live for around 5 and 8 years of age, a flavescent peacock’s average lifespan is around 6 to 7 years.

 Parasites and diseases